fadawar/fadawar.github.io/_posts/2020-06-07-who-knocks-on-my-servers.md

 **Weird domains and IP addresses in Django‘s exceptions „Invalid HTTP_HOST header“**

-Few months back I worked on a website for a local [city festival](https://hanusovedni.sk/en/).
+Few months back I worked on website for a local [city festival](https://hanusovedni.sk/en/).
-It’s one of those bigger ones with lots of guests from foreign countries and a quite a long history.
+It’s popular festival with lots of guests from different countries and a quite long history.
-The solution moved from Wordpress to a brand new Wagtail website.
+I migrated the site from Wordpress to a brand new Wagtail solution.
-We have also moved from sharing hosting to VPS.
+We have also moved from sharing hosting to a VPS.
-I wanted to progress quickly with development =>
+I wanted to progress quickly with development.
-I launched new version of website as soon as possible with just uwsgi responding to all the http traffic.
+So I launched new version of website as soon as possible with just uwsgi responding to all the http traffic.
 Soon after the luanch I started to get weird errors in Sentry:

 ![Screenshot of error in Sentry](/images/sentry-error-invalid-http-host.png)

-The message was clear:
+Message from the error was:

 ```
 Invalid HTTP_HOST header: 'corpse.xyz'.
 You may need to add 'corpse.xyz' to ALLOWED_HOSTS.
 ```

+Message was clear.
 There were requests coming to my server from domain which is not allowed.
 How it can be?
 _“Maybe someone pointed his domain to my server’s IP address by mistake?”_ was first thought in my head.